qyang-confluent/gartner-workshop/README.md

 # <div align="center">Sheetz | Confluent Workshop repository</div>

-This repository contains workshop content for Sheetz to be held on <b>10/26</b>.
+This repository contains workshop content for Sheetz to be held on <b>insert date</b>.
 Content with the lab instructions and hands-on guide will be updated before the workshop.
 Please see below for the details of the workshop and agenda:

 ## Introduction